Shape

 Base interface for geometric two-dimensional shapes that are defined by a distance field.

 Shapes may be defined implicitly.
 In this case, the implementation class is responsible for computing the signed distance field, using arbitrary arithmetic.
 Explicit shape definitions on the other hand make use of vertices, edges and triangles to define the signed distance field with standard arithmetic (i.e. distance to point, distance to line segment, distance to triangle).
-To built an explicit shape, use Geometry.
+To build an explicit shape, use Geometry.

 Polygons are defined by one or more contours, where each contour is a connected sequence of edges.
 Polygon contours do not intersect (but may share common edges) and will either be an outer ring or an inner ring (i.e. a hole), depending on the winding of its vertices (see Shape.Info.parity).